top of page

 • multi-niched

-When you are trying to tell a story of a polymath or someone with many parts, there can be a struggle to figure our WHICH parts to include.
+When you are trying to tell a story of someone with many parts and layers, there can be a struggle to figure our WHICH parts to include.
 You want to be authentic but without confusing or overwhelming your audience/reader.

 Rather than telling your WHOLE story, aim to tell the parts of your story best serve your ideal clients.